 Our Board of Directors has the responsibility for establishing broad corporate policies and for overseeing our overall performance.
-Members of our Board of Directors are kept informed of our business activities through discussions with the Chief Executive Officer, President, Chief Financial Officer and other officers, by reviewing analyses and reports sent to them, and by participating in Board of Directors and committee meetings.
-Mr. Gad serves as Chairman of our Board of Directors and Dr. Møller as our Chief Executive Officer, and we have not designated a lead independent director.
+Members of our Board of Directors are kept informed of our business activities through discussions with our Interim Chief Executive Officer and President, our Chief Financial Officer and other officers, by reviewing analyses and reports sent to them, and by participating in Board of Directors and committee meetings.
+Mr. Gad currently serves as our Interim Chief Executive Officer, and we have not designated a lead independent director.
+Dr. Healy was appointed as the Chairman of our Board of Directors on April 22, 2022 and currently acts in that capacity.
 We believe that having the offices of Chairman of our Board of Directors and Chief Executive Officer held by two (2) different people is appropriate for a company of our size and stage of development in order to maximize efficiencies of our limited available personnel resources.
 In accordance with our amended and restated bylaws, our Board of Directors is divided into three (3) classes with staggered three-year terms.
 Our Board of Directors presently has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-As noted above, Mr. Gill is Chair of our Audit Committee, Dr. Healy is Chair of our Compensation Committee and Dr. Tyagi is Chair of our Nominating and Corporate Governance Committee.
+As noted above, Mr. Gill is Chair of our Audit Committee, Ms. Hamill is Chair of our Compensation Committee and Dr. Tyagi is Chair of our Nominating and Corporate Governance Committee.